 Fax: (414)-761-5323

-Oak Creek: The Oak Creek Police Department accepts records requests by completing an online form, by mail or email, or in person.
-Citizens submitting their request via mail, email, or in person can print this Open Records Request Form.
+Oak Creek: The Oak Creek Police Department accepts records requests by completing an Public Record Request, by mail or email, or in person.
+Citizens submitting their request via mail, email, or in person can print this Oak Creek Open Records Request Form.

 For individuals who want to drop off their form in person, the office hours are Monday to Friday, 8:00 a.m. to 5:00 p.m.
 Records cost $.10 per page (for black and white copies) and $.15 per page (for color copies), payable by cash or check.